tuanbinh8/Calculator-Converter/README.md

-# tuanbinh's calculator
+# Calculator-Converter
-This is tuanbinh's calculator.
+This is a calculator & converters.
 In this calculator, you can do basic math stuffs like addition, subtraction, multyplication or division.
 You can also do exponential, root, stuffs with fraction.
-Not just that, this calculator can convert from cm to km; from Gigabytes to Megabytes; from Fahrenheit to Celsius;...
+Not just that, you can convert from cm to km; from Gigabytes to Megabytes; from Fahrenheit to Celsius;... using the converters.
-In a nutshell, you can do amzing things with this super calculator.
 Demo link: https://tuanbinh8.github.io/Calculator-Converter/